rclone/rclone/docs/content/onedrive.md

 | .         | 0x2E  | ．          |

 File names can also not begin with the following characters.
-These only get replaced if they are first character in the name:
+These only get replaced if they are the first character in the name:

 | Character | Value | Replacement |
 | --------- |:-----:|:-----------:|